To download the PDF version of this document, click here.

 These policies and operational guidelines are expectations of all Fraternity and Sorority Life organizations at the University of Iowa.
 Failure to comply with these policies and guidelines could result in suspension of university privileges, disciplinary accountability and/or removal of recognized organization status.

-Fraternity and Sorority Life Programs (FSLP) at the University of Iowa will be assessing a programming fee to individual members of all officially recognized Greek organizations on campus regardless of council affiliation.
+Fraternity and Sorority Life at the University of Iowa assesses a Programming Fee to individual members of all officially recognized FSL organizations on campus regardless of council affiliation.
 This fee will be charged to individual students’ UBill accounts based on sorority and fraternity membership.
-More information about the FSL programming fee.

 The fee will supplement the funds that the University of Iowa already dedicates towards the members of sorority and fraternity life.
-FSLP will be using these funds towards the following:
+FSL will be using these funds towards the following:

 • Educational programs